-It doesn’t matter which ISP you use they can all see, monitor and store all of your online activity, and in cases, they are told to do so.
+It doesn’t matter which ISP you use.
+They can all see, monitor, and store all of your online activity, and they are told to do so in cases.

 Governments Want to See What You’re Doing

-Now the onus has been pushed back to all companies who are covered by the GDPR (European wide law) to be very careful what they do with user data.
+Now the onus has been pushed back to all companies covered by the GDPR (European wide law) to be very careful what they do with user data.